7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 On-Premise Integration - As stated
 Administrator Policy - Admin password reset policy.

 ## Azure Virtual Networking

 Address spaces - Review IP Schema Implementation
 By CIDR 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16
 Routable address over the internet: 215.11.0.0 to 215.11.255.255

+- Important:
+	- Cross region connection use a gateway, NIC in Region A != connect to Region B

 View a Network Typology by Subscription, Resource Group and VNet `Search -> Network Watcher -> Topology`